adulau/pmf/raw.md

 ~~~~~

-The PMF methodology covers open source software along with proprietary software and can be used interchangeably in both.
+The PMF methodology covers both open source and proprietary software and can be used interchangeably in either context.

 ## Management and PMF methodology

 A simple management process is a requirement of the PMF methodology.
-The management process is meant to be complementary instead of interfering with
+The management process is meant to complement, rather than interfere with,
-the programming aspect and solely serves to support the PMF methodology.
+the programming aspect, and it serves solely to support the PMF methodology.

 - Collect requirements of the users/customers.
 - Provide programmers with the desired requirements.